 Positive Psychology Practitioner Guidelines

-The Positive Psychology Guild (PPG) is dedicated to the development of occupational standards for Positive Psychology in Practice.
+The Positive Psychology Guild (PPG) is dedicated to the development of Occupational Standards for Positive Psychology in Practice.
 Our professional guidelines provide a minimum standard of ethical conduct before, during, and after client engagement for PPG members and practitioners on the PPG register.

-Key Terms
+Key Terms & References

 What is Positive Psychology?